Hanno-stud/task5-day5-Elevate-Labs/README.md

 7. How do you interpret feature importance?
 8. What are the pros/cons of random forests?

-(Answers are included in the final section of the notebook as Markdown.)
+(Answers are included in the final section of the notebook as Markdown)

 ---